Skip to main content

 Value Sizedeephaven.valuebytes.column.nameNot present

 When reading a Kafka topic, you can select which partitions to listen to.
 By default, all partitions are read.
-Additionally, topics can be read from the beginning, from the latest offset, or from the first unprocessed offset.
+Additionally, topics can be read from the beginning, latest offset, or first unprocessed offset.
 By default, all partitions are read from the latest offset.

 note